 In most cases, you’ll need at least a death certificate for proof, so it makes sense to have a physical copy on hand if you prefer to use fax or snail mail and/or an electronic copy of it if you plan to use email.

 If you’re reading this due to loss of a loved one, you have my most sincere condolences.
-May you take comfort in the pain of your loss.
-If this information has been useful to you, please share with others.
+May you find comfort in your grief.
+If this information has been useful to you, please share with others to perhaps lessen their burden.